 We quickly put up two gazebos and huddled underneath for the demonstration and struggled through till around 2pm, by which time everyone had started feeling a bit damp and chilly!
 We called it a day and hoped for better luck next time!
 More outdoor sessions are still to come before the end of August and photos will follow!

 The remaining two painting days at Shere and Elm Farm were lovely and warm and all-in-all the outdoor days were enjoyed by all who took part.

 Some of our members joined Maggie for a week's painting holiday in Cornwall in mid-2019.
 We returned to our special location near Mevagissey - Bodrugan Barton - and visited some of our old haunts as well as some stunning new painting locations.
 We had a fine week with no rain and some lovely sunshine, although Surrey was sweltering in 37C heat whilst we had temperatures at least 10C lower ........ much more comfortable for outdoor painting!
 Some scenes from the Cornwall holiday are shown below.

 Past winners of the award have been :

 To celebrate the Club's 20th Anniversary, we held a well attended Social in December 2019 at Worplesdon Golf Club.
 Details of this event can be found on the Home page.

 Each year the Club asks visitors to our Annual Exhibition to nominate their favourite picture in the exhibition.
 The winner of the award is announced by Maggie Read at the annual social.

-During the 2019 Christmas Social, Maggie announced that the results of the Public Vote for Favourite Picture at the Annual Exhibition 2019 was won by Colin Wood with his painting "The Sky Fallen: Llyn Crafnant".
-Colin's picture is shown below.
+The results of the Public Vote for Favourite Picture at the Annual Exhibition 2021 was won by Margaret McQuillan with her painting "The Lighthouse".
+Margaret's picture is shown below.